yusuk-mori/forge-django-sample/README.md

-# Autodesk Froge API + Django Sample
+# Autodesk Forge API + Django Sample

 Sample code of simple python library for Forge API, Django project includes the library, and javascript Forge Viewer Extensions.<br>
 This is just for my self-training and investigation.